libscie/datr/cran-comments.md

 # Resubmission

-This is a resubmission based on comments from March 7.
-I fixed:
+This is a resubmission based on comments from March 19.
+Changes include:

-* No longer start package with "This package" or similar
-* Single quotes for software and packages in DESCRIPTION
-* Add more examples in documentation
-* Removed writes by default.
-All functions that write to local machine now require user to specify dir/path.
-* Complete all links in examples
+* Ensure all examples work
+* Add running examples (some did not need Internet connection after all)
+* Add reference in description to the Dat project <https://datproject.org>

 # Test environments